 - Comparatively longer neck

-- Large tongue that can fall back and block the airway while sleeping
+- A large tongue that can fall back and block the airway while sleeping

 In babies, there could be a few other reasons causing sleep apnea.